replete/biscuitman/README.md

 `npm run build` - creates project distributes via `run.js`, a custom build script requiring `Node v20`

 ### Tests
 Jest is set up with puppeteer to run some integration tests.
 We're using `@swc/jest`'s rust implementation of jest to speed things up.
-This is only chromium for now, but at some point it would be good to implement browserStack selenium tests to automate browser compatibility checks.

 `npm run test` - Launches pupeeter integration tests in a browser (in http mode only)